-The theme does has functions for disabling configurations needed in function.php.
+The theme does have functions for disabling configurations needed in function.php.
 You can see these details in a blog post I wrote called, Disabling Unused WordPress Features.

 The disabling developments in functions.php can be commented out, to turn them off.
 They are all stored in the

 Even if you plan to use some of the WordPress pre-configured features, I recommend disabling them to get started, it will be easer to test and trouble shoot any issues during development.
 We can always add these features back as needed, but it is best to remove them at this point before we start building.

 Disable post revisions